ndegwamoche/php-csv-processor/README.md

 ## Features

-- **CSV Parsing & Bulk Upload** : Import user data from a CSV file into a PostgreSQL database.
+- **CSV Parsing** : Import user data from a CSV file into a PostgreSQL database.
-- **Email Validation**: Validates email addresses and formats names.
+- **Email Validation**: Validates email addresses.
-- **CSV File Validation**: Ensures the CSV file is properly formatted, encoded in UTF-8, and contains the correct number and type of columns.
+- **CSV File Validation**: Ensures the CSV file is properly formatted, and contains the correct number and type of columns.
 - **Name Formatting**: Automatically capitalizes the first letter of names and surnames.
 - **Database Table Creation**: Automatically creates or rebuilds the users table in PostgreSQL if needed.
 - **Dry Run Mode**: Allows you to simulate the upload process without modifying the database.